xiaomiaoright/MachineLearingAndTradingInFinance/MomentumTrading.md

 Create training and test set for the model -> Cross validation

+Market Regime Shifts: Tendency of financial markets often change their behavior abruptly.

+    What is the training set in one regime but the validation set is another regime.

+    Multiple models for different regime, then assemble them;
+    Or use a classifer to detect what regime you are in, then apply a particular model that is trained for that regime.

 5. Select a ML algorithm

+Linear model tend to have high bias and low variance
+* Good for noisy data with variables that are independent(not highly correlated)
+* Reduce the highly corelated variables will improve linear model performance
+* SVR model works well even there are a lot of variables in compared to linear model
+* Gradient Boosting Regression works well as well with a lot of random variables

+Ensemble Learning
+* Train different models on the same traning dataset
+* Combine predictions of the each model and average to preduce predictions
+* Winsdom of crowd

 6. Backtest on Unseen data

+Identify the model that is over trained on the training data

+## Simple ML Strategies to Generate Trading Signal
+### Trade Stock using Momentum Factors
+1. Understand the problem

+Use the trading data for a fictious company to predict "basis" for the stock.
+Using its current and predicted basis, we will decide to buy or sell its stock at each point in time using purely momentum factors such as:
+* 2-min exponential moving avg of the basis
+* 5-min exponential moving avg of the basis
+* 10-min exponential moving avg of the basis